apps-for-linux/apps-for-linux.github.io/content/apps/audio--video/muffon.md

 title: "muffon"
 summary: "muffon is a cross-platform music streaming client for desktop, which helps you listen to, discover and organize music in an advanced way"
 date: 2024-10-07T11:22:00Z
-image: "/images/image-placeholder.png"
 categories: ["Audio & Video"]
+showAuthor: true
-authors: ["Aleksey Shpakovsky"]
+authors:
+- Aleksey Shpakovsky"
 tags: ["Official"]
 draft: false
 ---